 A traditional Thai meal consists of a soup, a curry dish or spicy salad with condiments, and a dip with accompanying fish and vegetables.

-The abundance of fish, seafood and coconuts is reflected in many dishes which use fish sauce, seafood and coconut milk.
+The abundance of fish, seafood and coconuts is reflected in many dishes that use fish sauce, seafood and coconut milk.

 Pla Kra Bok Tod Khamin is delicious – white mullet marinated with crushed garlic, turmeric and salt, then deep-fried, served piping hot and crisp.